 Homeowners are Responsible for Debris on the Sidewalks

 When discussing debris, what are we talking about?
-We are talking about any sort of trash that is on the street or curb in front of your home.
-It is also the responsibility of the homeowner to make sure that the sidewalks are free of leaves and other natural occurrences such as snow and ice.
+We are talking about any trash on the street or curb in front of your home.
+It is also the homeowner’s responsibility to make sure that the sidewalks are free of leaves and other natural occurrences such as snow and ice.

-You can check here to get information on how to legally dispose of leaves in New York City.
+You can check here to get information on how to dispose of leaves in New York City legally.

 Getting A Summons Due for a Dirty or Unsafe Sidewalk

 Even though the Sanitation Agents can only issue violations at specific times, keeping your property clean and safe is your responsibility around the clock.
 Sweeping and keeping the area clear of trash and leaves are one thing.
 It is also the homeowner’s responsibility to make sure that the sidewalk is safe for people who pass by.
 A homeowner must fix any broken or uneven sidewalks.